jaceryann/ecommerce_search/README.md

 Each product title is located inside an **h2** tag which is a child of each of the **div class="s-item-container"** tags pulled for the main product list.

-Calling a tag name on an object will return the first instance of that tag (Ex: **soup.a** returns the first **a** tag located inside of a Beautiful Soup object called soup).
+Calling a tag name on an object will return the first instance of that tag (Ex: **soup.a** returns the first **a** tag located inside of a Beautiful Soup object called **soup**).
 Subsequently, the **get_text** method returns only the text contained inside of of a given tag.
 Since the **h2** tag contains the product title text, you can use a combined approach in a list comprehension to build a new list conatining the product titles.

-Also note (as you can see from the HTML snippet above that shows product title above), the **h2** tag will return the text "[Sponsored]".
-Since this information isn't necessarily a part of the desired data, you can remove as you pull in the title text using a pattern substitute function from the **re** package.
+Also note as you can see from the sample product HTML snippet above, the **h2** tag will return the text "[Sponsored]".
+Since this information isn't necessarily a part of the desired data, you can remove it as you pull in the title text using a pattern substitute function from the **re** package.

 ```python
 import re